IanLiuTW/codebase/devops/cicd-rust/README.md

 ### What Happens After

-- Versions are incremented and committed.
+- Versions are updated and committed.

 - A tag is created and pushed.